sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 - #design - How Sourcegraph looks visually
 - #feedback - Feedback directly from our users & customers
 - #product - Product questions, ideas, and thoughts
-- #prod-eng-announce belong here._You should read every message in here, and messages you post to it should have a high signal-noise ratio._
+- #eng-announce belong here._You should read every message in here, and messages you post to it should have a high signal-noise ratio._

 #### Operations